Weidner Center for the Performing Arts: Studio One

 Built in the style of a dance studio with mirrors and marley dance floor, Studio One is rarely used for its intended purpose, instead serving as a multipurpose space for The Weidner, and a reception area/backstage storage for the UWGB Theatre department when it is performing in the Jean Weidner Theatre.

 Jean Weidner Theatre

 Built in the 1998 renovation and originally called Studio Two, the space was renamed the Jean Weidner Theatre after Edward Weidner's wife.
 Jean Weidner Theatre is a black-box style theatre that seats 90 in either a standard theatre style or a theatre in the round arrangement.
 Although it is part of The Weidner, the UWGB Theatre department oversees the space and is its primary user.
 The UWGB Music department holds most of its student recitals in the space, along with its Opera/Musical Theatre workshop.

 Weidner Philharmonic

-The Weidner Philharmonic is The Weidner's symphony since 2019.
-They have partnered with Northeastern Wisconsin Dance Organization to provide live orchestration for The Nutcracker ballet.
-They also have reoccurring performances called Symphonic Night at the Movies where they play the score of a movie while the movie plays on a screen behind them.
+The Weidner Philharmonic is The Weidner's in-house symphony since 2019.
+Also known as "Wei Phi", the Weidner Philharmonic is the only all professional symphony orchestra in Green Bay.

+Since 2021, they have partnered with Northeastern Wisconsin Dance Organization to provide live orchestration for annual The Nutcracker ballet.

+Since 2022, Weidner Philharmonic has been under the artistic direction of Michelle McQuade Dewhirst.
+McQuade Dewhirst is a French horn player, composer, and professor of music at the University of Wisconsin-Green Bay.
+Weidner Philharmonic performed, Out of Dark Waters, this, a world premiere composition piece by McQuade Dewhirst at the Women's Work concert in 2022.